 It’s been days and what you thought was a regular tension headache hasn’t gone away.
 Is it time to go to the doctor?

-Whether it’s a random headache that won’t go away or one that appears like clockwork the week before you have your period, headache pain can range from mild and annoying to so severe you can’t get out of bed.
+Whether it’s a random headache that won’t go away or one that appears like clockwork the week before you have your menstrual cycle, headache pain can range from mild to so severe you can’t get out of bed.
 Here’s how to know when it’s time to make an appointment with your doctor to get your headaches checked out.

-“The classic presentation of an aneurysm is the worst headache of your life,” according to Jonathan J. Russin, MD, assistant professor of clinical neurological surgery at USC Neurosciences.
+“The classic presentation of an aneurysm is the worst headache of your life,” says Jonathan J. Russin, MD, an assistant professor of clinical neurological surgery at the Keck School of Medicine of USC and neurosurgeon with USC Neurosciences at Keck Medicine of USC.
 “They call it a ‘thunder clap’ headache.”

 Call for an Appointment